ah-jr/FAST-2D-Canvas/README.md

 procedure Offset(a_dX, a_dY : Double);
 ```

-- Offset - Rotates all points by a specified amount around a specified point:
+- Rotate - Rotates all points by a specified amount around a specified point:
 ```
 procedure Rotate(a_pntRef : TPointF; a_dRatio : Double);
 ```